KungfuSnail/reddit_data_collector/README.md

-Reddit Data Collector
+# Reddit Data Collector

 This reddit data collector program uses PRAW to collect data from Reddit.
+This is coded in python.

 There are 2 parts to this program; the first part it collects the data of only one post, the second part of the program it collects the data of 100-300 posts in one subreddit.
 You can use either.

 This program is supposed to be used easily whether you have any coding experience or not.
 So you only need to run the code.

-@
-Part One: To run the program correctly for extracting the data, you need to provide the code with 5 pieces of info:
+## Part One: To run the program correctly for extracting the data, you need to provide the code with 5 pieces of info:

 1. Url of the post
 2. Duration of data collection (ex: For setting the duration for 1 hour, give 60 to the program)